-This collection of research on horse race journalism, originally published in September 2019, has been updated with research on probabilistic forecasting and errors in interpreting opinion polls.
+This collection of research on horse race reporting, originally published in September 2019 and periodically updated, was last updated on Oct.
+23, 2023 with recent research on third-party political candidates, probabilistic forecasting and TV news coverage of the 2020 presidential election.

-When journalists covering elections focus primarily on who’s winning or losing instead of policy issues — what’s known as horse race reporting — voters, candidates and the news industry itself suffer, a growing body of research has found.
+When journalists covering elections focus primarily on who’s winning or losing instead of policy issues –what’s known as horse race coverage — voters, candidates and the news industry itself suffer, a growing body of research suggests.

 - Distrust in politicians.

 - Inaccurate reporting of opinion poll data.

 - Shortchange female candidates, who tend to focus on policy issues to build their credibility.

 - Give novel or unusual candidates an edge.